-Time: 4 to 6 p.m.
+Time: 4 to 5 p.m.

 No cost to participants but registration is required.
-(Register early as space is limited.)

 Parents and families play an important role in how well children do in school and in the community.
 They are the first agents for identifying children's strengths and challenges, opening doors to support and services and ensuring that those doors remain open to meet their children's needs.